[Node Manager] [Crunch2] Take queued containers into account when computing how many nodes should be up

 - In the cloud environment, node manager has access to the node size list.
 It detects when a container is unsatisfiable and cancels it (or at least posts a message saying it is unsatisfiable).

-#14 Updated by Peter Amstutz about 1 month ago
+#14 Updated by Peter Amstutz over 4 years ago

 Another idea from chat: